 Before I'd arrived in San Diego, I imagined lots of friends, too much booze and food (because somehow I get a pass from making healthy choices while I'm on vacation?!), and zipping between the beach and the mall every day.
 That's what I visualized when I thought, "vacation in San Diego".
 Isn't that what people DO when they're on vacation?

-But as I sat on that dirty airport floor, all I could imagine were the palm trees and the blue sky.
+But as I sat on that dirty airport floor and reflected on my honest-to-goodness favorite parts of the trip, all I could imagine were the palm trees and the blue sky.
 I re-lived how that perfectly warm, lightly humid San Diego air felt on my skin.
 I held a snapshot in my mind of when I stepped out of my Airbnb studio on Sunday morning with a hot cup of coffee and just stood there for the longest time, watching the sun glinting through the leaves of the palm tree that shaded me.

 I felt a sense of expansion as I held this snapshot in my mind's eye.
 Like, literally: I breathed deeper.
 My shoulders, my mind, and my lungs all let go of their twisted states all at the same time.

 Ah, yes.
-That's how you know you've finally become cognizant of something your body has been trying to tell you.
+This sense of expansion and loosening is how you know you've finally become cognizant of something your body has been trying to tell you.
 This is how you know you've finally started paying attention to what you truly need.

 I hadn't needed adventure; what I needed was retreat.